venturadan/startup/notes.md

 	if we register a wildcard subdomain, why in the troubleshooting guide does it suggest that the www subdomain won't work?

 ## To Do
-	1. create personal AWS account?
+	1. Read HTML instruction
+	2. Do HTML assignments
-	6. Come up with startup idea and do spec assignment something super simple the first time, just to do it and understand it codenames (probably too hard) some simple CC thing?
+	3. Come up with startup idea and do spec assignment something super simple the first time, just to do it and understand it codenames (probably too hard) some simple CC thing?
-	7. Go back over instruction and edit typos
+	4. Go back over instruction and edit typos
+	5. organize/markup this file
-	8. Next batch of questions to Lee(/Mark?)
+	6. Next batch of questions to Lee(/Mark?)
-	12. organize this file
-	13. post The Stack article on Discord
+	7. make Mark images smaller
+	15. create personal AWS account?

 ## Questions for me to figure out myself
 	1. Learn all the stuff about Codepen
 		a.
 How do HTML, CSS and JS know about each other and interact?
 In Codepen?
 In general?